Deregister from the NEM

 - The participant category from which the participant wishes to deregister.

-- The business reason(s) why the participant considers it is, or will be, no longer required to be registered in the relevant categories under the NER.
+- The business reason(s) why the participant considers it is, or will be, no longer required to be registered in the relevant categories and/or classification under the NER.

 - A date when the Registered Participant wishes to be deregistered or an existing classification terminated, and in the case of a Market Participant the date it will cease to supply or acquire electricity or trade directly in the market or in relation to a connection point(s).